Esotericism in Germany and Austria: After 1945

 Other than popular Western astrology, there is also a school of thought regarding Germanic Runic Astrology and its usage in divination within the northern tradition of Odinism.

 The work of Friedrich Bernhard Marby was continued by Rudolf Arnold Spieth, who also published one of his works posthumously.

 A revival of Neopaganism in Germany and Austria began in the 1970s.
 Since the 1980s, mainstream esotericism in German-speaking Europe has been dominated by generic New Age syncretism as it developed in the United States.

-During the COVID pandemic, anthroposophy followers have met for "walks" with anti-vaxxers and the extreme right right to protest government regulations.
+During the COVID pandemic, Anthroposophy followers met for "walks" with anti-vaxxers and the alt-right to protest government regulations.
 Anthroposophy has "a proximity to the mindset of conspiracy theorists", according to Helmut Zander.